-- actively engage with assessment tasks, including carefully reading the guidance provided, understanding criteria, spending sufficient time on the task and submitting work on time; - read, reflect and act on feedback provided; - actively engage in activities designed to develop assessment literacy, including taking the initiative where appropriate (e.g. seeking clarification or advice, negotiating learning contracts, developing grading criteria and rubrics); - provide constructive feedback on assessment processes and tasks through student feedback mechanisms (e.g. student surveys, suggestions for future offerings, student representation on committees); - · ensure that their work is their own; and - be familiar with University policy and College procedures and act in accordance with those policy and procedures.
+actively engage with assessment tasks, including carefully reading the guidance provided, understanding criteria, spending sufficient time on the task and submitting work on time;

+- · read, reflect and act on feedback provided; - actively engage in activities designed to develop assessment literacy, including taking the initiative where appropriate (e.g. seeking clarification or advice, negotiating learning contracts, developing grading criteria and rubrics); - provide constructive feedback on assessment processes and tasks through student feedback mechanisms (e.g. student surveys, suggestions for future offerings, student representation on committees); - · ensure that their work is their own; and - be familiar with University policy and College procedures and act in accordance with those policy and procedures.
+This includes ensuring you have a thorough understanding of the rules and expectations for open book examinations.